China's Hubei, excluding Wuhan, reports no new coronavirus cases

 Last month, Gansu became the first province to lower its emergency response measures from level I to level III, reflecting the lack of new infections.
 Beijing's four cases were from Italy.

 As new cases dwindle in China, attention has turned to potential infections arriving from overseas.
-Authorities in Beijing, Shanghai and Guangdong have all vowed to quarantine travellers from countries hit the hardest by the coronavirus, which Beijing identified as South Korea, Japan, Iran and Italy.
+Authorities in Beijing, Shanghai, and Guangdong have all vowed to quarantine travelers from countries hit the hardest by the coronavirus, which Beijing identified as South Korea, Japan, Iran, and Italy.

 The overall accumulated number of confirmed cases in mainland China stood at 80,552 as of Thursday.
 The death toll from the outbreak in mainland China was 3,042 as of the end of Thursday, up by 30 from the previous day.